CodeYourFuture/curriculum/content/induction/blocks/cyf-folder/index.md

 ### Create a cyf folder on your hard drive

-If you have not done so already, you'll need to create a CYF folder to store your work on the course.
+Create a CYF folder to store your work on the course.

 1. Open a terminal on your computer.